ULJ-Yale/qunex/README.md

 Release notes
 -------------

-* 0.61.7 Added additiona parameters to DeDriftAndResample.
+* 0.61.7 Added additional parameters to DeDriftAndResample and updated HCP diffusion.
 * 0.61.6 runQC now works properly when overwrite is set to no.
 * 0.61.5 Removed a bug that prevented proper setup of hcp_fMRIVolume parameters.
 * 0.61.4 Fixed several bugs when when importing BIDS data.